nkleck/CyberStakes2020/Web_Security/150_SQL_Always_Sucks/README.md

 ![response](response.png)

 There are two interesting parts in the HTML response.
-* We see some comments in the HTML that let us know the backed DB is Sqlite
+* We see some comments in the HTML that inform us the backed DB is Sqlite
   * `<!--Dev is only using Sqlite.
 Bobby Needs to fix this -->`
 * There is also a raw SQLite query in the debug class further down.
 This gives us more information about potential columns in a SQLite table.
   * `<p class='debug'> Debug: Last SQLite Query: SELECT lastname FROM Users WHERE firstname='blarg'</p>`